-FROM THE ASSISTANT VICE PRESIDENT OF CAMPUS SAFETY
+A LETTER FROM THE AVP AND DIRECTOR OF CAMPUS SAFETY

-To the Pomona College Community:
+To the Pomona College Community

-On behalf of the members of the Campus Safety Department, I want to personally thank you for your interest in our Annual Fire Safety and Security Report.
-The Claremont Colleges Services (TCCS) Campus Safety Department is staffed by dedicated security professionals who are committed to making Pomona College and all of The Claremont Colleges (TCC) safe places in which to live, work, and study.
+On behalf of the members of the Department of Campus Safety, I want to thank you for your interest in our Annual Fire Safety and Security Report.
+The Claremont Colleges Services (TCCS) Department of Campus Safety is staffed by dedicated security professionals who are committed to making Pomona College and all of The Claremont Colleges (TCC) safe places in which to live, work, and study.

-Pomona College and TCCS Campus Safety Department publish this report because it contains valuable information for our campus community.
-This report also complies with important provisions of the Jeanne Clery Act.
+Pomona College and TCCS Department of Campus Safety publish this report because it contains valuable information for our campus community.
+This report also complies with important provisions of the Jeanne Clery Disclosures of Campus Security Policy and Campus Crime Statistics Act.
 Campus safety and security, and compliance with the Clery Act, continues to be a part of everyone's responsibility at The Claremont Colleges.
-We encourage you to review the information made available to you in this report, where you will find information about our organization and descriptions of services that we provide.
+We encourage you to review the information made available to you in this report, where you will find information about our organization and descriptions of the services that we provide.